byrokrat/giroapp/UPDATING.md

 * Run all commands after input is read to avoid confusion in plugins on SIGTERM.
 * Add `rm` as an alias for `remove`.
 * Using `moneyphp\money` for monetary amounts.
+* Make sure that releases are built using the lowest supported php version.

 ## Updating to beta-2